raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- task ---

-**Look** through the list of 'who to recruit'. **Write down** who might be available or interested in volunteer oppurtunuties in your local area.
+**Look** through the list of 'who to recruit'. **Write down** five groups of people who might be available or interested in volunteer oppurtunuties in your local area.
 Is there any other groups of people in your local area that aren't included in this list?

 --- /task ---